 Since its inception in 2014, the mission of The Bodice Project has gained wide recognition and support throughout the region.
 Dr. Mary J.C.Hendrix, President of Shepherd University and a nationally recognized cancer researcher, has acknowledged the exhibition’s beauty, message and importance during exhibits at Shepherd University.

-Supporters of The Bodice Project will be holding a fundraiser to seek the critical funds needed to launch the exhibit in Chicago.
 Please join a celebration featuring local bands, hors d'oeuvres, and refreshments on October 21, from 7 to 10 pm, at the Shepherdstown Community Club (102 East German Street).
-Admission is $20 per person; $35 per couple.
+There is NO COVER for this event!

 To learn more about The Bodice Project, or to donate and help